What is a gift letter for a mortgage?

 Mortgage gift letter rules by loan type

-- Conventional loans: If you’re buying a single-family home with a Fannie Mae- or Freddie Mac-backed conventional loan, your entire down payment can come from a gift, either from a relative or a non-relative that has a familial relationship to you, such as a domestic partner or godparent.
+- Conventional loans: If you’re buying a single-family home as a primary residence with a Fannie Mae- or Freddie Mac-backed conventional loan, your entire down payment can come from a gift from an eligible donor.
 If your loan is backed by Freddie Mac, you might also be able to use wedding or graduation gifts, so long as you provide a copy of your marriage license or your diploma, respectively.

 - FHA loans: The Federal Housing Administration (FHA) backs mortgages with a minimum down payment of 3.5 percent.
 That full amount can be gifted, but the FHA requires a gift letter and supporting documents.